JCall-Engineer/blog/src/writeups/proving-bad-luck.md

 ## First, a Small Disclaimer

-I first performed this analysis in March 2025.
-I am writing this blog article now in November of the same year.
+This project started as curiosity-driven exploration without version control --- I wanted to quantify exactly how ridiculous that Risk game was.
+Many code snippets here are reconstructed to clearly show the progression of ideas, though the final results are fresh runs.

 I thought it was an article worth writing for a few reasons:

 - It's funny, quantitative, and unique
 - I think GPU coding is cool, and this was an excuse to dive into some CUDA
 - There is some cool math behind the theoretical model I came up with to validate my simulations
 - It gives me an opportunity to use Latex on my blog
 - It demonstrates work I've done and find cool
-- Hopefully the reader will gain some sympathy for my pathological misfortune, and perhaps an unusually deep understanding of probabilities in Risk
+- Hopefully the reader will gain some sympathy for my pathological misfortune, and --- perhaps --- an *unusually* deep understanding of probabilities in Risk

-However, this does mean that many of the code snippets in this article are reconstructed.
-I didn’t start this project in git because I assumed it would be a one-off.
-That means I don’t have the original, messier, simpler versions of the code, but I do remember the general progression.

 ## The Motivation